-As described in Normal Operation and Fresh Water Flush, on page 45, the Auto Store function flushes the watermaker at programmed intervals.
+As described in Normal Operation and Fresh Water Flush, on page 43, the Auto Store function flushes the watermaker at programmed intervals.
 As long as the watermaker is flushed with fresh water every 5 days (30 days with the Z-Ion) you need not store the system with chemicals.

 - Make sure there is enough water in the fresh water tanks to supply the watermaker for more than the expected time of operation in the Auto Store mode.
-If there isn't enough fresh water in your tank, seawater will be drawn in to make up the difference, and the system will not be completely flushed with fresh water.
-The Catalina 300 MkII requires about 7 gallons (26 liters) for each flush.
+If there isn't enough fresh water in your tank, seawater will be drawn in to make up the difference, and the system will not be completely fresh water flushed.
+To prevent the intake of sea water, close the intake seacock.
+The Catalina 340 Z requires about 7 gallons (26 liters) for each flush.
 The boat's pressure water supply must be on and stay on while the system is in Auto Store mode.
 If these conditions cannot be met, then pickling with SC-1 storage chemical or propylene glycol is preferable. - Make sure the pressure relief valve on the Clark Pump is closed. - The system must be continually powered during the Auto Store mode.
 Turning off the power will disable the automatic fresh water flush and damage may occur. - Pressing the Auto Store button once will flush the system and then activate the flush interval cycle: The display will read "FRESH WATER FLUSH" with a countdown timer.
-The feed pump will turn on for 3 seconds and off for 6 seconds, cycling on and off in this fashion for the duration of the flush to limit the flow rate to 1.5 GPM.
+The feed pump will run at flush speed to limit the flow rate to 1.5 GPM.
 After 5 minutes (adjustable) the pump will stop, the display will read "FLUSH TIMER INTERVAL," and the countdown timer will reflect the number of hours until the next flush. - Pressing and holding the Auto Store button for 5 seconds will engage a one-time flush.
 The display will read "FRESH WATER FLUSH" while flushing, then the default display will appear when finished.
 The system will not re-flush at programmed intervals. - Pressing the Stop button will cancel the Auto Store Mode.